elastic/elastic-otel-java/docs/migrate.md

-# Migrate to the Elastic distro
+# Migrate to the Elastic distribution

 <!--
 This file is auto generated.
 Please only make changes in `migrate.md.ftl` -->

-This documentation describes how applications using the [Elastic APM Java agent](https://www.elastic.co/guide/en/apm/agent/java/current/index.html) can be updated to use the Elastic Distribution for OpenTelemetry Java ("the distro").
+This documentation describes how applications using the [Elastic APM Java agent](https://www.elastic.co/guide/en/apm/agent/java/current/index.html) can be updated to use the Elastic Distribution of OpenTelemetry Java (EDOT Java).

-Start by installing the distro following the steps outlined in [Get started](./get-started.md).
+Start by installing EDOT Java following the steps outlined in [Get started](./get-started.md).
 Then update existing APM Java agent configuration options in your application with the equivalent [OpenTelemetry SDK configuration variables](https://opentelemetry.io/docs/languages/sdk-configuration/general/) (listed below).

 ## Option reference